CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 This document describes the contents of the json files used in Cataclysm: Dark days ahead.
 You are probably reading this if you want to add or change content of Catacysm: Dark days ahead and need to learn more about what to find where and what each file and property does.

 # File descriptions
 Here's a quick summary of what each of the JSON files contain, broken down by folder.
+This list is not comprehensive, but covers the broad strokes.

 ## `data/json/`